 Provisions are recognised when the consolidated entity has a present (legal or constructive) obligation as a result of a past event, it is probable the consolidated entity will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
 If the time value of money is material, provisions are discounted using a current pre-tax rate specific to the liability.
-The increase in the provision resulting from the passage of time is recognised as a finance cost.

-Consolidated
+Consolid ated

-Dec-16 \$'000 Dec-15 \$'000
+Dec-17 \$'000 Dec-16 \$'000

 Current

-Employee Benefits 5,913 5,066
+Employee Benefits 7,705 5,913

-Lease make-good provision 169 222
+Lease make-good provision 176 169

-6,082 5,288
+7,881 6,082

-Non Current
+Non-Current

-Employee Benefits 1,326 1,031
+Employee Benefits 1,301 1,326